- Shows and Tickets

 We are currently accepting stage management internship applications for the 2019 season:

 Applications for the fall show are due as soon as possible.
-Applications for Globe For All and Grinch are due by June 1, 2019.
+Applications for the 2020 shows are being accepted now and are due by 12/1/19.

 Applicants should have a strong interest in professional stage management.
 Interns will work alongside AEA stage managers throughout all aspects of the rehearsal process.
 Interns will be involved in daily rehearsals, technical rehearsals, production meetings, and understudy rehearsals.
 There will be opportunities to observe the calling of shows, backstage operations, etc. The Old Globe is one of the country’s finest regional theatres, attracting nationally known actors, directors and designers.
 The stage management internship is a full-time commitment, 6 days a week.
 A typical internship lasts 8 weeks, though the length of internship could be adapted to fit school schedules.
 Candidates should be at least 18 years old at the start of the internship.